Doctor Strange: Early years

-Doctor Strange debuted in Strange Tales #110 (July 1963), a split book shared with the feature "The Human Torch".
+Doctor Strange debuted in Strange Tales #110 (July 1963), a split book shared at the time with the feature "The Human Torch" and later with the feature "Nick Fury, Agent of S.H.I.E.L.D."
 Doctor Strange appeared in issues #110–111 and #114 before the character's eight-page origin story in #115 (December 1963).
 His origin was later retold in Doctor Strange #169 (February 1968).
 Scripter Lee's take on the character was inspired by the Chandu the Magician radio program that aired on the Mutual Broadcasting System in the 1930s.
-He had Doctor Strange accompany spells with elaborate artifacts, such as the "Eye of Agamotto" and the "Wand of Watoomb", as well as mystical-sounding vocabulary such as "Hoary Hosts of Hoggoth!".
-Although these often referenced the names of established mythological beings, Lee has said he never had any idea what the incantations meant and used them simply because they sounded mystical and mysterious.
+He had Doctor Strange accompany spells with elaborate artifacts, such as the "Eye of Agamotto" and the "Wand of Watoomb", as well as mystical-sounding vocabulary such as "Hoary Hosts of Hoggoth!" or "Shades of the Seraphim!"
+Although these names were sometimes evocative of established mythological or theological beings, such as the Biblical Seraphim, Lee has said he never had any idea what the incantations meant and used them simply because they sounded mystical and mysterious.
 Ditko showcased surrealistic mystical landscapes and increasingly vivid visuals that helped make the feature a favorite of college students at the time.
 Comics historian Mike Benton wrote:

 Splash page, Strange Tales #110 (July 1963), the character's debut.
 Art by Steve Ditko.

 The Dr. Strange stories of the 1960s constructed a cohesive cosmology that would have thrilled any self-respecting theosophist.
 College students, minds freshly opened by psychedelic experiences and Eastern mysticism, read Ditko and Lee's Dr. Strange stories with the belief of a recent Hare Krishna convert.
 Meaning was everywhere, and readers analyzed the Dr. Strange stories for their relationship to Egyptian myths, Sumerian gods, and Jungian archetypes.

 "People who read Doctor Strange thought people at Marvel must be heads [i.e., drug users]," recalled then-associate editor and former Doctor Strange writer Roy Thomas in 1971, "because they had had similar experiences high on mushrooms.
 But I don't use hallucinogens, nor do I think any artists do."